dafny-lang/dafny/docs/HowToFAQ/ERROR_CloseParen.md

 ## Answer

-You are writing a Java/C declaration.
-In Dafny declarations have the form `name: type`, so
+You are writing a Java/C parameter declaration.
+In Dafny, parameter declarations have the form `name: type`, so
 ```dafny
 method test(i: int) { ... }
 ```